alleyinteractive/hubot-code-review/README.md

 ## tldr;

-Drop a GitHub pull request url into a room, and Hubot adds the pull request to the room's queue (each room has its own queue)
+Drop a GitHub pull request url into a room, and Hubot adds the pull request to the room's queue (each room has its own queue)...

 ![](/docs/images/submit-pr.png)

-Every 5 minutes, Hubot reports the current code review queue to the room (after an hour of no interaction, it messages @here with a warning and switches to hourly reminders)
+Every 5 minutes, Hubot reports the current code review queue to the room (after an hour of no interaction, it messages @here with a warning and switches to hourly reminders)...

 ![](/docs/images/remind-pr.png)